aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

 # Cleanup
-You can stop and delete the sender and receover processed by deleting the CloudFormation stacks.
+You can stop and delete the sender and receover processes by deleting the CloudFormation stacks.

-    ``` bash
     aws cloudformation delete-stack \
         --stack-name sample-with-amq-producer

     aws cloudformation delete-stack \
         --stack-name sample-with-amq-consumer

-    ```
 # Completion

 Congratulations, you've successfully completed step 6!
 You can move on to [Step 7: Terminate and delete all resources](/step-7.md)